Surah Muhammad Ultimate Dictionary: Key Arabic Terms Explained

 Classical Exegesis (Tafsir)

 This beautiful and evocative phrase in Surah Muhammad (47:4) describes the end of a conflict.
 The rules for taking prisoners apply “until the war lays down its burdens.”
-The commentators explain this as the point at which the conflict has come to a complete end and peace has been established.
+The commentators explain that this is the point at which the conflict has come to a complete end and peace has been established.
 The “burdens” of war are its weapons, its armor, and the heavy sins and sacrifices that it entails.
 When the war is over, these burdens are finally “laid down,” and the state of peace returns.

 Thematic Context